 The KCAI 'gold badge' is the mark of quality in dog training, canine behaviour and other canine related services.

-The KCAI Scheme offers its members the opportunity to gain a nationally recognised and externally verified teaching qualification approved by the leading name in vocational qualification, City & Guilds.
+The KCAI Scheme offers its members the opportunity to gain a nationally recognised and externally verified teaching qualification.

 Accredited members must be able to show a wealth of practical experience training, handling and living with dogs, as well as demonstrate teaching skills and academic knowledge, along with a dedication to their profession.
 They must abide by the Scheme Code of Conduct and demonstrate that their knowledge and experience satisfies the high criteria set by the Scheme.

 If you are a dog owner looking for advice there is finally a way for you to be able to select a trainer or behaviour specialist who can give you the specific help you need - whether you have a companion dog or a working or competition dog - and you can be assured of our members' commitment to provide you with a good service and high standards.

 Find the KCAI experts in your area by downloading our list of Accredited Instructors.